exasol/spark-connector/doc/user_guide/user_guide.md

 </dependencies>
 ```

-Please do not forget to update the `<VERSION>` placeholder with one of the latest Spark Exasol Connector releases.
+Please do not forget to update the `<VERSION>` placeholder with the latest Spark Exasol Connector releases.

 ### Using as Databricks Cluster Dependency

-You could upload assembled jar file or provide maven artifact coordinates to the [Databricks Workspace Library](https://docs.databricks.com/libraries/workspace-libraries.html#maven-libraries).
+You can upload the assembled jar file or provide maven artifact coordinates to the [Databricks Workspace Library](https://docs.databricks.com/libraries/workspace-libraries.html#maven-libraries).

 - Go to Azure &rarr; Databricks &rarr; Workspace &rarr; Clusters
 - Go to Libraries &rarr; and click Install New